-The lake depression consists of several glacial valleys carved out along faults and Miocene valleys that were later dammed by moraines.
-The deep-blue waters hold a number of islands, most notably Isla Victoria with an area of 31 sq km (12 sq mi) and Isla Huemul.
+The lake depression consists of several glacial valleys carved out along faults and Miocene valleys later dammed by moraines.
+The deep-blue waters hold a number of islands, most notably Isla Victoria with an area of 31 sq km (12 sq mi), and Isla Huemul.

 The lake's seven branches are: